-Tsourekia is a brioche type of sweet bread which is braided and is part of our Easter and Christmas traditions.
+Tsoureki, plural Tsourekia, (pronounced TSOU-rhe-kee), is a slightly sweet Greek bread, similar to brioche, which is braided and made throughout the year.
+It is also part of our Easter and Christmas traditions.

 These are the tsourekia I made last year.
 I made them with chestnut filling and glazed them with chocolate.